ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ## 7. Probability of Dying By Quarter of Year

-To gain highlight the varying levels of deahts due to COVID-19 across different quarters of the the following SQL query was developed and excuted.
+To highlight the varying levels of deaths due to COVID-19 across different quarters the the following SQL query was developed and executed.

 ```sql
 SELECT